juancumbeq/platzi-react-with-vite-tailwind/README.md

 );
 ```

-In the card component we consume the context to access the array and the modifier method.
-Also we create another function to be executen when the `onClick()` event occurs.
-As we can see the function modifies the counter and expands the `cartProducts` state array with the `productData`.
+In the Card component, we consume the context to access the array and the modifier method.
+We also create another function to be executed when the `onClick()` event occurs.
+This function modifies the counter and expands the `cartProducts` state array with the `productData`.

 Card: